-Unit reference number: M/503/5569
+Unit reference number: K/503/5569

-QCF level: 3

-Credit value: 6

-Guided learning hours: 24

 This unit is aimed at people who work in claims handling within the insurance industry.
 It introduces learners to essential aspects of handling general insurance claims, including being aware of and detecting fraud indicators and other financial crimes associated with claims, and how to negotiate and settle claims.